OvalUK/PHP_SurveyGizmoAPI/README.md

         require_once "../SurveyGizmo.php";
 ```

 - At this point you will have access to all of the repository class types...
-Please just include and use the namespace you need:
+Please just include and use the namespace you need and make sure you do not forget to autheticate first:

 ```php